 I have a few answers.
-As always, spending time with good friends sparks my soul.
+As always, spending time with good friends excites and energizes me.
 Jogging makes me feel more alive.
 Writing my blog continues to be source of fun and, to be honest, validation, which is generally hard to come by as a parent.
 Spending time with Seth, and going to see live music, is also a win.
 I’ve also been working hard to be healthier and take better care of myself.

 One question I get asked quite often these days is what I’ll do when my triplets start preK next year.
 The truth is, I have no idea.
 I think for the first week, I’ll do absolutely nothing and lounge around all day.
 After that, I’ll probably slowly put the pieces of myself back together in a new form, as I’ve done a few times since becoming a mom.
 It is a constant process of rediscovery and reinvention.